souk4711/hakoniwa/README.md

 - **landlock:** Restrict ambient rights (e.g. global filesystem access) for the process.
 - **seccomp:** Restrict the system calls that the process can make.

+It can help you with:

+- Compile source code in a restricted sandbox, e.g [makepkg][docs/makepkg]
+- Run browsers, or proprietary software in an isolated environment, e.g. [Firefox][docs/xdg]

 > [!NOTE]
 > Hakoniwa runs as an unprivileged user and requires the **Linux namespaces** feature.
 > This feature is restricted by AppArmor on some distros, you can create an unconfined